g2ransom/wix-thurman/README.md

-# wix-thurman
+# thurman-web
-A set of React components to use as iframes for Thurman's Wix front-end.
+React front-end for v1 of Thurman's business line of credit protocol.